jfmario/CSCIA591-VibeNotes1/README.md

 		python database.py
 		```

-		This will create the `users` table in your database.
+		This will create the `users` table in your database with all necessary columns (including `description` and `avatar` for profiles).

+		**Note**: If you're upgrading from an older version, running `python database.py` will automatically migrate your existing database to add the new profile columns.

 ## Running the Application